jacobcode01/AutoIQ/README.md

 ## Impact
 - Cut MAE by 31% (₹1,23,193 → ₹85,281) and improved R² from 0.77 to 0.88 over a Linear Regression baseline.
 - Reduced MAE variability by 62% (std ₹6,435 → ₹2,426) through tuning, producing more consistent predictions.
-- Validated on a held-out test set, achieving MAE of ₹87,723 and R² of 0.87 on completely unseen data.
+- Validated on a held-out test set : ₹87,723 MAE, R² 0.87, ~14% MAPE on completely unseen data.
-- Delivers data-driven price estimates that support more informed buying and selling decisions.
+- Delivers a price **range**, not just a point estimate, so buyers/sellers see the model's uncertainty honestly instead of a falsely precise single number.

 <hr>